| Crates.io | serde_syn |

 Deserialization errors are automatically assigned a "span" (the area of the

-source code that could not be parsed) before being returned from [parser
+source code that could not be parsed) before being returned from [parser]

-] as ordinary
+and [from_stream] as ordinary

-s.
+syn::Errors.
 When that

 error is reported to the Rust compiler, the correct regions of code will be